(Note: the video may not reflect the latest upgrades. Please use the guide below.)

 How to restore and roll back to a previous version of Excel workbook

-- Click the ‘Change Log’ button > Select the workbook version you want to restore.
+- Click the Change Log button Select the workbook version you need.

 How to use Version Control for a shared Excel workbook

 - Make sure that all your team members have XLTools add-in installed on their PCs.

 - Place the workbook in a shared folder on a local disk Share the workbook with your team Provide reading and writing permissions.
 This prevents anyone outside the group from editing the workbook under versioning.

 - Each member can commit and compare versions and view the Change Log.